Mahmoudthoughts/Smart-Advisor/docs/operations-and-developer-guide.md

 - `PORTFOLIO_SERVICE_URL` – base URL for the portfolio service (Compose points to `http://portfolio:8200/portfolio`).
 - `PORTFOLIO_SERVICE_TOKEN` – shared secret sent via `X-Internal-Token` when proxying to the portfolio service.
 - `IBKR_SERVICE_URL` – base URL for the IBKR bridge (`http://ibkr:8110` in Compose) used by `/symbols/search`.
+- `AUTHORIZATION` / `X-User-Id` headers – every application request now carries a bearer token; the backend uses it to resolve the current user and forwards their ID to the portfolio service via `X-User-Id` so each account sees only its own trades.
 - Telemetry (optional):
   - `TELEMETRY_ENABLED`: `true|false`
   - `TELEMETRY_SERVICE_NAME`: `smart-advisor`